ckampfe/cork.g8/README.md

 ### Migrate the database ###

 Cork uses [Flyway](http://flywaydb.org/) to manage database migrations.
 Before running the initial migration to create your API table, make sure your database is properly set up.
 Flyway expects to connect to a database with a name that takes the form of `$SERVICE_NAME_development`.
-As an example, This may look like `awesome_service_development` (you can always modify this form -- and your database URL -- in `build.scala`).
+As an example, This may look like `awesome_service_development` (you can modify this form -- and your database URL -- in `Environment.scala` and `application.conf`).

-When you've created your database, run the generated migration by entering `flywayMigrate` in the `sbt` console.
+Migrations will run when you start your application.

 ### Creating your own database migrations ###

 Creating your own migrations is easy: they're just SQL.
 Create your migration in `src/main/resources/db/migration`, following the form of `VN+1__DoSomethingToSchema.sql`, where `N` is the number of your most recent migration.

-If something goes wrong (invalid SQL syntax, etc.), just run `flywayRepair` in `sbt`, fix your error, and re-run `flywayMigrate`.

 You can access the Flyway documentation [here](http://flywaydb.org/documentation/).

+### Configuration ###

+Cork uses [Typesafe's Config](https://github.com/typesafehub/config), so any environment configurations should live in `application.conf`.
+You should make these available to your application in `Environment.scala`.

 ## Included enpoints ##